pemo11/xkompendium/guide/XProgrammingGuide.md

 ## Naming conventions

-This topic is really hard because there is no official naming convention and if you ask developers about the conventions you will probably get two kind of ansers:
+This topic is really hard because there is no official naming convention and if you ask developers about the conventions they use you will probably get two kind of ansers:

 1. We don't use any conventions
 2. We use our own conventions

-I think we can all (hopefully) agree that using the good old _Hungaring notation_ is not something that fits for being in the 21st century.
+I think we can all (hopefully) agree that using the good old _Hungarian notation_ is not something that fits for being in the 21st century.

+Just in case [Hungarion notation (https://en.wikipedia.org/wiki/Hungarian_notation)]

 ## The impact of Roslyn